arcwindab/template/README.md

 In the words of Abraham Lincoln:
 > Pardon my French

-My English, and technical terms in code, my english is not very good - I'm not a native speaker.
+My English, and technical terms in code, is not very good - I'm not a native speaker.
 Sorry for any confusion that may occur.